Skip to main content

 This roadmap is an example of what a four-year plan could look like for a typical student.
 Advanced Placement exam scores, 1818 credit and transfer credit may change the roadmap.
 Also, the sequence of courses may vary according to the student’s interests, goals and previous experience with the language and individual preferences.

-This roadmap should not be used in place of regular academic advising appointments.
+This roadmap should not be used in place of regular academic advising and mentoring appointments.
 All students are encouraged to meet with their advisor and program mentors each semester.
 Faculty mentors in the Spanish program help majors make the most out of their learning experience.

 Students have several options to study abroad in a Spanish-speaking country, including SLU's own campus in Madrid, Spain.